jjking2019/github-ideas/docx_md_converter_scripts.md

   ![](images/PythonScriptComplete.png)

-### The original .docx file will now be found in your local repository converted to .md with all GitHub formatting
+### The converted .docx file will now be found in your local repository converted to .md with all GitHub formatting

 * Mac users only:
    * You still need to change all .tiff images to .png or .jpg that GitHub will recognize (batch tools work best)